GanaOD/push_swap/docs/01_my-approach1/02_considerations.md

     // - Whether rotation or reverse rotation is better
     // - Position it needs to go to in A
 }

+## Potential next steps:
+Define stack structure
+Implement basic stack operations
+Build the three-number sort (this is a core building block)